Polypulse/LensCalibrator/README.md

 - 4.26

 # Plugin Installation
+The easiest way to install the plugin is to grab one of the [release binaries](https://github.com/Polypulse/LensCalibrator/releases), then extracting and copying it into the *Plugins* folder in the root of your UE4 project.
+You can also recursively clone the [LensCalibratorProject](https://github.com/Polypulse/LensCalibratorProject) repository which is UE4 project for testing.
 1. Navigate to the UE4 project that you want to install the plugin into.
-2. Make a new *Plugin* folder in the root of your UE4 project.
+2. Make a new *Plugins* folder in the root of your UE4 project.
 3. Open up a terminal and ```cd``` into the Plugin folder you created.
 4. Clone the repository via: ```git clone --recursive git@github.com:Polypulse/LensCalibrator.git```.
 5. After cloning the repository, open an explorer window at the repo path.